 In New York, pooled trusts are administered by non-profit organizations and a financial institution serves as co-trustee.
 Separate sub-trust accounts are maintained for each trust beneficiary, however, funds are pooled for investment and management purposes.

-A: NYSARC Trust Services offers programs to assist individuals with any type of disability as defined by Social Security Law Section 1614(A)(3) [42 USC §1382C(A)(3)].
-This includes anyone who is unable to engage in substantial gainful activity (SGA) for a period in excess of one year due to a medically determined physical or mental impairment/s.
+A: Our trust programs are open to New York residents who are disabled as defined by Social Security Law Section 1614(A)(3) [42 USC §1382C(A)(3)].
+This includes people with disabilities and elderly individuals who are unable to engage in substantial gainful activity (SGA) for a period in excess of one year due to a medically determined physical or mental impairment/s.

 A: We offer information about each of our trust programs on this website.
 This Trust Comparison Chart may also be helpful.
 If you have additional questions or need assistance, please contact us and we will gladly help you determine the best trust for you or your loved one.